Profile

 Lyle uses his varied disciplinary and cultural backgrounds to research the Nikkei diaspora.
 Nikkei cultural history is fascinating and is connected with equally fascinating cultural identities and belongings.
 He explores the imaginings of cultural identity in novels written by Nikkei authors using cutting-edge approaches to understanding contemporary minorities in multicultural societies.

-Lyle was awarded his Ph.D. in Japanese at Birkbeck ↗️, University of London ↗️ in 2015 for his study on 'Cultural Identity in Contemporary Canadian Nikkei Cultural Productions'.
+Lyle has studied at Kyoto University on two separate occasions.
+His first stint was from 2000 to 2002 as a MEXT scholar, during which he focused on sociology.
+From 2016 to 2019, he returned as a JSPS Postdoctoral Fellow to conduct research on Nikkei literature.
+Lyle was awarded his Ph.D. in Japanese at Birkbeck ↗️, University of London ↗️ in 2015 for his study 'Cultural Identity in Contemporary Canadian Nikkei Cultural Productions'.
 He completed his MA in Japanese Cultural Studies also at Birkbeck and his BA in Human Geography with Applied Computing at King's College London ↗️, University of London.
 He has held positions as an Associate Lecturer at Birkbeck, a Visiting Scholar at the University of British Columbia ↗️, and completed a summer course on English Literature at Harvard University ↗️

 Lyle welcomes collaborative research with other academics with similar interests, or graduate students seeking supervision on topics related to the Nikkei diaspora.